leonone694/JieqiBox/NOTATION_FORMAT.md

 - `initialFen`: FEN string for the initial board setup.
 - `flipMode`: Flip mode (`"random"` or `"free"`).
 - `currentFen`: FEN string for the current board state.
+- `openingComment`: Optional comment text for the Opening position (before any move).
+This enables annotating the initial position; it is displayed and editable in the comments panel at move index 0.

 ### moves